nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 In this project, instead of designing ourselves this strategy, we allow it to be automatically learned with the tools of deep learning.

-But first, it's worthwile explaining what are Cellular Automata.
+But first, it's worthwile explaining what Cellular Automata are.

 # From (simple) rules to (unpredictable) behavior

 A Cellular Automata can be generally described as a collection of cells, agents or pixels, whose states evolve according to a given rule.
-One important aspect of these systems is that all cells follow the same state-update rule.
-There are many types of Cellular Automata, but the goal of this post is not to describe them all.
+One important aspect of these systems is that all cells follow the exact same state-update rule.

-Instead it's best to understand them by two well known examples
+There are many types of Cellular Automata, and the goal of this post is not to describe them all.
+Instead it's best to understand them by two well known examples:

 ### Wolfram's Elementary Cellular Automata